 There are a few different ways you can go about choosing your desert wedding venue:

 Do Pack plenty of water and sunscreen.
 If the sun is out, you can be sure it’s going to be hot and dry—it’s a desert after all.
-Be sure to keep your guests hydrated and protected from the sun.
+If you've booked a wedding venue in Phoenix, AZ or Palm Springs, CA, for example, be sure to keep your guests hydrated and protected from the sun.

 Don’t Forget to give your guests a packing list.
 Outdoor wedding venues often come with surprises and guests are going to have varied expectations.
 Send your guests “what to bring” and “what will be provided” lists.